davide-marino00/GhostDocWriterRepo/output_folder/Ghostwritten.md

 ```dax
 (([Revenue Won]+[Revenue In Pipeline]))/ [Rev Goal]
 ```
-- **DAX Explanation (Generated):** This DAX code snippet calculates the percentage of revenue that has been achieved or is expected to be achieved compared to a predefined revenue goal.
-Let's break it down:
+- **DAX Explanation (Generated):** This DAX code snippet calculates a measure called 'Forecast %', which represents the percentage of revenue that is expected to be achieved compared to a predefined revenue goal.
+Here's a breakdown of what each part of the expression does:

-1. **Components of the Calculation**:
-   - **[Revenue Won]**: This represents the actual revenue that has been successfully earned or closed.
+1. **Revenue Won**: This is the total revenue that has already been successfully secured or closed.
+It represents the sales that have been finalized.

-   - **[Revenue In Pipeline]**: This refers to the revenue that is expected to be earned from potential deals that are currently in progress but have not yet been finalized.
+2. **Revenue In Pipeline**: This refers to the potential revenue from deals that are currently in progress but have not yet been finalized.
+It includes opportunities that are expected to close in the future.

-   - **[Rev Goal]**: This is the target revenue that the business aims to achieve within a specific period.
+3. **Rev Goal**: This is the revenue target or goal that the business aims to achieve within a specific period.

-2. **What the Calculation Does**:
+### What the Calculation Achieves:

-   - The expression adds together the revenue that has already been won and the revenue that is still in the pipeline.
-This gives a total of both confirmed and potential revenue.
+- **Combining Revenue**: The expression first adds together the 'Revenue Won' and 'Revenue In Pipeline'.
+This gives a total of all revenue that is either already secured or expected to be secured soon.
-   - It then divides this total by the revenue goal ([Rev Goal]).

-3. **Outcome**:
-   - The result of this calculation is a percentage that indicates how much of the revenue goal has been met or is expected to be met based on current performance and potential future sales.
+- **Calculating the Percentage**: The total revenue (from both won and in pipeline) is then divided by the 'Rev Goal'.
+This division calculates how much of the revenue goal has been achieved or is expected to be achieved.

-   - For example, if the total revenue (won + in pipeline) is $80,000 and the revenue goal is $100,000, the calculation would yield 0.8 or 80%.
-This means the business has achieved 80% of its revenue goal.
+- **Result**: The final result is a percentage that indicates how close the business is to reaching its revenue goal.
+For example, if the result is 0.75 (or 75%), it means the business has secured or expects to secure 75% of its revenue target.

-In summary, this DAX measure helps businesses assess their progress towards their revenue targets by considering both completed sales and potential future sales.
+In summary, this DAX measure helps the business understand its performance against its revenue goals by showing the proportion of revenue that has been secured or is anticipated, providing valuable insight for decision-making and forecasting.

 **`Forecast by Win/Loss Ratio`**